zambonee/aair-exercise/README.md

 Someone on your team has already started this work, but they went on vacation so you agreed to finish it up.
 ## Currency Converter API
 The first part of this task, the "Currency Converter" API, has already been implemented.
 It can convert an arbitrary amount of currency from one type to another.
-The conversion rates are retrieved from the file `utils/conversionRates.js`.
+The conversion rates for the supported currencies are retrieved from the file `server/utils/conversionRates.js`.

 The endpoint has the structure of: